Keepingshtum/CP2/README.md

 # What is done?
+Please click [here](https://github.com/Keepingshtum/CP2/wiki/What's-done:-Implementations-and-Options) for a full list of features, and customisation details.
 - The basic UI functions are in place.

 - The channel is able to handle all sorts of media (All major streaming formats like MP3, MP4, HLS, DASH etc, longform and shortform content.)